VishalNayek/Tindog/README.md

-TinDog
-Designed the tinder version for dogs called 'tindog' using HTML, CSS & Bootstrap
+TinDog - the tinder version for dogs called 'tindog' using HTML, CSS & Bootstrap